bitbybyte/fantiadl/README.md

   --exclude EXCLUDE_FILE
                         file containing a list of filenames to exclude from downloading
 ```

+To track post downloads, specify a database path using `--db`, e.g. `--db ~/fantiadl.db`.
+When existing post content downloads are encountered, they will be skipped over.
+When all post contents under a parent post have been downloaded, the post will be marked complete on the database and skipped over entirely on future encounters.

 When parsing for external links using `-x`, a .crawljob file is created in your root directory (either the directory provided with `-o` or the directory the script is being run from) that can be parsed by [JDownloader](http://jdownloader.org/).
 As posts are parsed, links will be appended and assigned their appropriate post directories for download.
 You can import this file manually into JDownloader (File -> Load Linkcontainer) or setup the Folder Watch plugin to watch your root directory for .crawljob files.